garytokyo/acf-localfile-test/README.md

     composer install

 The virtual host should be `demowordpressapi.local` and point it at the api folder.
 For ease probably just create databse with the details in the wp-config.
+User name for wordpress login is `gatsbyuser` and password is `!hM(htxSnX1vaCE4ZG`.
 To replicate the issue I am having run the following query in graphiql (you should find that localFile cannot be used):

 ```